pollastri-pierre/ledger-vault-front/vault_env.md

 ## Using the front without devices:

 Thanks to the device soft API, you can use the vault without any hardware devices.
 Run the deviceapi as explained above.
 Every time you need to switch device, just call the route `POST /switch-device` with a `device_number` value.
+Run webpack with `npm run starte2e` instead of `npm start`.

 ## Tips on the front: